Ocramius/ProxyManager/README.md

 ## Lazy Loading Value Holders

-Currently, this library can generate [lazy loading value holders](http://www.martinfowler.com/eaaCatalog/lazyLoad.html), which are a way to save performance and memory for objects that require a lot of dependencies or cpu cycles to be initialized, and may not always be used.
+Currently, this library can generate [lazy loading value holders](http://www.martinfowler.com/eaaCatalog/lazyLoad.html), which are a way to save performance and memory for objects that require a lot of dependencies or CPU cycles to be initialized, and may not always be used.

 #### What does a lazy loader value holder do?